 One of Aurorasound’s most important development is a wonderful phono-stage VIDA (Vinyl Disk Amplifier).
 State of the art semiconductor technology (LCR-type network) and innovative technology combined with old-world craftmanship makes this phono amplifier outstanding in many respects.

 We are very proud to bring this outstanding and highly decorated phono stage to the US.
-The current factory lead time is 3 weeks.
+The current factory lead time is about 2 weeks.

 Jason Kennedy of hifiplus.com (January 2018):